 “Verifying the college’s accreditation ensures that the institution has the seal of approval by the U.S. Department of Education,” Villagomez says.
 “With institutional accreditations, colleges and universities are evaluated as a whole and must undergo and pass several standards to receive a regional or national accreditation.
 Attending a non-accredited college can negatively impact future post-graduate opportunities such as employment, masters and doctorate programs.”

-• What does the curriculum cover?
+- What does the curriculum cover?
 Are there options for specialization?

-• Are courses delivered synchronously or asynchronously?
+- Are distance learning courses delivered synchronously or asynchronously?

-• Who are the faculty?
+- Who are the faculty?
 What are their qualifications?

-• How do online students interact with faculty and classmates?
+- How do online students interact with faculty and classmates?

-• Do students participate in internships or other hands-on learning experiences?
+- Do students participate in internships or other hands-on learning experiences?

-• What support services are available to online students?
+- What support services are available to online students?

-• Are there networking opportunities for online students?
+- Are there networking opportunities for online students?

-Most programs publish this information on their websites, or students can contact program representatives and admissions counselors directly.
+Most computer science programs publish this information on their websites, or students can contact program representatives and admissions counselors directly.
 For online programs, schools may offer virtual information sessions or open houses.
 Following schools and programs on social media can also provide students with insight into the department’s culture and accomplishments.

 Step 3: Prepare for applications and tests